 For both signed and unsigned fixed-point numbers of any data type, the number of different bit patterns is 2wl.

 System Toolbox software does not allow you to add guard bits to a data type on-the-fly in order to avoid overflows.
+Guard bits are extra bits in either a hardware register or software simulation that are added to the high end of a binary word to ensure that no information is lost in case of overflow.
 Any guard bits must be allocated upon model initialization.
 However, the software does allow you to either saturate or wrap overflows.
 Saturation represents positive overflows as the largest positive number in the range being used, and negative overflows as the largest negative number in the range being used.
 Wrapping uses modulo arithmetic to cast an overflow back into the representable range of the data type.
 See Modulo Arithmetic for more information.

 For example, a fixed-point representation with four bits to the right of the binary point has a precision of 2-4 or 0.0625, which is the value of its least significant bit.
 Any number within the range of this data type and scaling can be represented to within (2-4)/2 or 0.03125, which is half the precision.
 This is an example of representing a number with finite precision.